WE makes doing good, doable. And we’re proud to be doing it differently.

 WE are Social Entrepeneurs

-ME to WE’s provides a minimum 50 per cent of profits directly to charity programs.
+ME to WE’s provides a minimum 50 per cent of profits directly to charity efforts.
 The balance is re-invested to grow the social mission, such as, for example, launching the next Fairtrade line of products.
 In practice, the social enterprise typically donates closer to 80 per cent of profits to WE Charity.

 In case you’re wondering why this doesn’t happen more often—it’s very common in Europe, although not as established in North America.
 ME to WE blazed a trail over ten years ago in Canada, navigating complicated legal structures and regulations.
 We won’t bore you with bureaucracy and governance, but a retired Supreme Court Justice was called in to help, as well as two of Canada’s top law firms (pro bono), and a former Canadian Prime Minister.
 A governance structure was approved by the Ontario Public Guardian Trustee and continues today with strong oversight and reporting to the WE Charity Board of Directors.